-Dr. Amanda Eldridge is an Emergency Veterinarian at PASE.
+Dr. Amanda Eldridge, DVM, CVA, is an Emergency Veterinarian at PASE.
 As a born and raised Philadelphia native, she is very excited to be able to give back to the people and animals of her city!

 Amanda is a graduate of Philadelphia Central High School’s 272nd class.
 After high school, she began her undergraduate education at Penn State, receiving a B.S. in Animal Science.
 During her time at Penn State, she volunteered at a rehabilitation center for wildlife and exotics, worked at the Penn State Deer Pens, and had internships during the summers at the Philadelphia Zoo and Elmwood Park Zoo.